VinnyVanGogh/gemini-code-assist-mcp

 - Make sure you're using the latest version:

-- The option must come before the command:
+uv run gemini-mcp-cli version - The option must come before the command:

---show-prompts review file
+--show-prompts review filenotreview file --show-prompts

 - Make sure you're using the latest version: